 Open File Explorer, go to the Network section, and double-click or double-tap on the PC that stores the file, folder, or library you want to link.

 This shows you a list of all the folders that are shared with the network.
 Browse until you find the specific file, folder, or library for which you want the direct link.

 If you’re using Windows 10, hold down Shift on your keyboard and right-click on the file, folder, or library for which you want a link.
 If you’re using Windows 11, simply right-click on it.
 Then, select “Copy as path” in the contextual menu.

 Alternatively, in Windows 10, you can also select the item (file, folder, library) and click or tap on the “Copy as path” button from File Explorer’s Home tab in Windows 10.

 In Windows 11, press See more (the three-dot button) from the top toolbar and select Copy path from the menu displayed.

 Then, paste the link into the app or document you need it in.
 You should have something similar to this:

-When you copy the link to a shared folder into a document, its network path is shorter.
-In order for the link(s) to be active, press Enter so that it is made clickable by the Office application where you copied it.
-When you Ctrl + click the link, the shared folder or library is displayed in Windows/File Explorer, if the network computer sharing that resource is available.
+For the folder, library, or file link(s) to be active, press Enter to make it clickable in the Office application where you copied it.
+When you Ctrl + click the link, File Explorer opens the shared file, folder, or library, if the network computer sharing that resource is available.